 Mohs surgery is a highly specialised treatment for the removal of skin cancers in which a microscope is used to determine the extent and depth of the skin cancer.
 The removal of the skin cancer is performed by a dermatologist with specific training in this technique.
-Once the skin cancer is removed, the area is repaired by Dr Wilcsek.
+Once the skin cancer is removed, the area is repaired by A/Prof Wilcsek.

 Whenever a skin cancer is removed a "border" of normal tissue is taken in an effort to ensure complete tumour removal.
 Moh’s surgery is a technique to microscopically “map” the extent of the skin cancer, therefore this border of normal tissue neighbouring the skin cancer can be kept to a minimum.
 This can result in a smaller area of tissue loss and so potentially a simpler reconstruction is required.